Publication Ethics

 We also provide extensive education and advice on publishing ethics standards, particularly for early career researchers.

-Competing interests for editors who are members of International Journal of Ayurveda360 (IJOA)
+Competing interests for editors who are members of International Journal of Ayurveda360

-Editors of International Journal of Ayurveda360 (IJOA) who are members are required to report any competing or conflicting interests that could affect, or be perceived to affect, their editorial judgment.
+Editors of International Journal of Ayurveda360 who are members are required to report any competing or conflicting interests that could affect, or be perceived to affect, their editorial judgment.
 Competing interests must be reported as soon as they arise, and in any case through an annual declaration so that they can be assessed and mitigated or resolved.
 Editorial competing interests may be disclosed on the journal’s website for ongoing competing interests (such as holding a patent), and/or on published papers for competing interests related to the specific paper.

 Competing interests for editors include both financial and non-financial interests, such as: